-We provide a form on our website for you to contact us or an authorised dealer in your area at any time.
-In order to use the contact form, you are required to enter a name (so that we can address you in person), your address and a valid e-mail address which we can use to contact you, so that we know who is making the enquiry and are able to process it.
-You can also enter your telephone number to request a callback.
+We provide a form on our website for you to contact us at any time, if you’re looking to arrange a test drive, showroom appointment or need to book your car in for a service.
+In order to use the contact form and so that we can connect you with your local approved dealer who’ll ne in touch to help your every step of the way, you are required to enter a name (so that we can address you in person), your location and a valid e-mail address which we can use to contact you, so that we know who is making the request and we are able to process it.

 Requests and the data associated with them will be erased no later than 3 months after receipt, unless they are required for further contractual relationship purposes.

 We use the Google Tag Manager from Google (Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland) on our website.
 The Google Tag Manager is an administration and management tool in which other tracking and/or statistics tools can be centrally managed and played out.

 When you visit our website and give your consent in accordance with Art.
 6 (1) (a) GDPR, the Google Tag Manager collects and processes your IP address, which may also be transferred to the USA.
 However, the Google Tag Manager itself does not create a user profile or analyses.